 (B) no conveyance is subject to forfeiture

-under this Section by reason of any act or omission which the owner proves to have been committed or omitted without his knowledge or consent; and
+under this Section by reason of any act or omission which the owner proves to have been committed or omitted without his or her knowledge or consent; and

 (C) a forfeiture of a conveyance encumbered by

-a bona fide security interest is subject to the interest of the secured party if he neither had knowledge of nor consented to the act or omission;
+a bona fide security interest is subject to the interest of the secured party if he or she neither had knowledge of nor consented to the act or omission;

 (4) all money, things of value, books, records, and